 What will now happen with the township testing program for private wells?

-According to the MDA, there will be no regulatory component for townships, and voluntary township testing and Nitrogen Fertilizer Management Plan (NFMP) activities such as forming local advisory teams, promoting BMPs, and evaluation BMP adoption, will continue to occur in townships.
+According to the MDA, there will be no regulatory component for townships and voluntary township testing.
+Nitrogen Fertilizer Management Plan (NFMP) activities such as forming local advisory teams, promoting BMPs, and evaluating BMP adoption will continue to occur in townships.
 As noted in the statement of need and reasonableness (SONAR), “The MDA’s current proposed framework allows it to focus its resources on the highest priority areas affecting the greatest number of people, thus having the greatest impact on public health.
 The MDA will continue to work to implement the work set out in the NFMP for townships, including private well testing, development and promotion of nitrogen fertilizer BMPs, establishing monitoring networks were feasible, and helping to form local advisory teams to involve local famers and their advisors in water quality issues in their area.”